fairlearn/fairlearn/docs/quickstart.rst

     the appropriate version (unfortunately there are no instructions for ``v0.4.6``).
 The instructions for the :code:`master` branch require Fairlearn to be installed from a clone of the repository.
-    See :ref:`advanced_install` for the required steps
+    See :ref:`advanced_install` for the required steps.

 Overview of Fairlearn
 ---------------------